pshev/stream-lite/README.md

 ### <a id="create"></a> create

+This is the only thing that is included in the core object exported from `stream-lite`.
 Most use-cases for creating a stream involve calling other factory functions, like `fromEvent` or `fromPromise`, etc.<br/>
 Those are all abstractions on top of the `create` factory.
 Usually you want to use those.
 However, sometimes you may need more control and the way you achieve that in `stream-lite` is different from `RxJS`.